 - If the child has diarrhoea and is not drinking, see a doctor as soon as possible to check for dehydration and to decide if the child needs other treatment or to go to hospital.

-- If the child is very unwell (eg high fever, drowsy, not interested in anything) see the doctor as soon as possible.
+- If a baby is vomiting and/or has diarrhoea or a child is very unwell (eg high fever, drowsy, not interested in anything) see the doctor as soon as possible.

 children from Rotavirus